 Big data for strategic transport planning

-This project is an exploratory study that will investigate the ability of different sources of passively-collected transport data to replace traditional household travel survey data as collection methods for strategic transport planning.
+This project is an exploratory study that will investigate the ability of different sources of passively-collected transport data to replace traditional household travel survey data as the main input for developing strategic transport models.

 It will use data from roadside Bluetooth sensors, adaptive traffic control systems, public transport smartcards and vehicle tracking systems, the Australian Census, GIS databases and potentially other data sources in the Greater Adelaide metropolitan region.

-The project will develop and test algorithms to infer mode-specific origin-destination (0-D) flows within the region, potentially segmented by important travel behaviour information, such as trip purpose and demographic characteristics.
+The project will develop and test algorithms to infer mode-specific origin-destination (O-D) flows within the region, potentially segmented by important travel behaviour information, such as trip purpose and demographic characteristics.

 Travel demand models (TDM) are quantitative tools that are used by local, regional and national planning organisations for the development of evidence-based transport policy.
 TDMs can offer insights on current patterns of travel behaviour and provide a framework for predicting changes in behaviour in response to changes in the transport system.
 Forecasts from TDMs are used to determine the capacity that new infrastructure must provide, and to facilitate the economic, environmental and social impact assessments of competing initiatives.

 The Department of Infrastructure and Transport South Australia (DIT) is responsible for the delivery of effective planning policy, efficient transport systems, and valuable social and economic infrastructure in South Australia.
 DIT’s strategic TDM for the Greater Adelaide metropolitan area relies heavily on data from the 1999 Metropolitan Adelaide Household Travel Survey (MAHTS), which is now over 20 years old and as such not necessarily reflective of current or future travel patterns within the region.
 Hence, there is an urgent need to recalibrate and validate the existing model using more current data.